crgmediagroup/opannounce/README.md

 | Username | admin             |<br/>
 | Email    | admin@example.com |<br/>
 | Password | admin             |<br/>
 After you log in, change your email by navigating to profile.php and changing your email.
 Log out, and use the forgot password function.
+After you log in with your new credentials, you are done setting up.